a2z2k26/bumba-voice/docs/CONTRIBUTING.md

 Professional • Intelligent • Secure • Enterprise-Ready
 ```

-Thank you for your interest in contributing to CHATTA!
+Thank you for your interest in contributing to Bumba Voice!
 This guide will help you get started with development as part of the **BUMBA Platform** ecosystem.

 ## Development Setup